scraggo/songshell/README.md

 # Songshell

-CLI to create a directory with lyrics and other info to get started with songwriting.
+CLI to create a directory with boilerplate music, lyrics, and readme files to get started with songwriting.

 ## Getting Started